Rules & Discipline

 EMSA West Code of Conduct

-complaints regarding team/referee behavior must come through your team Coach.
-Your team coach can submit your concerns/complaints on your behalf along with their support to Community Coordinator or West Zone office.
+All concerns/complaints must be submitted in writing.
+Complaints regarding team/referee behaviour must come through your team Coach.
+With their support, your team coach can submit your concerns/complaints on your behalf to your respective Community Coordinator or West Zone office.